 Here is a question from a young Navy sailor who is seeking to prepare for a future in the special-ops community of the Navy and for the Navy physical screening test (PST):

-Stew -- I'll be going underway soon and I want to figure a good routine since I 'll be limited to calisthenics, some weights, rowing, and a treadmill.
-I know I 'm going to lose some of my running and swimming endurance/skills as I was at about 20 miles running and 8,000m swimming a week.
+Stew -- I'll be going underway soon, and I want to figure out a good routine since I 'll be limited to calisthenics, some weights, rowing and a treadmill.
+I know I 'm going to lose some of my running and swimming endurance/skills, as I was at about 20 miles running and 8,000 meters of swimming a week.
 What do you suggest I do while on ship to stay in shape as best I can for cardio?

-How do you suggest I get back into my program after being on the boat for 2 months?
+How do you suggest I get back into my program after being on the boat for two months?

-First, keep doing the program you are currently on, just replace the swimming with rowing.
-This way, you can progress through the workout plan and then, when in port, just have to make up the swimming conditioning.
+First, keep doing the program you are currently on; just replace swimming with rowing.
+This way, you can progress through the workout plan and then, when in port, you just have to make up the swimming conditioning.